Safe Controller Synthesis with Tunable Input-to-State Safe Control Barrier Functions: Introduction

 Among other relevant applications such as multi-agent systems \cite{GloCorEge:2017} and robotics \cite{AyuKou:17}, automated vehicles stand out as a natural candidate for safety-critical control.
 Due to recent developments of optical sensors and vehicle-to-everything (V2X) communication modules, many safety hazards in traffic can be detected.
 Thus, the goal of control design is to prevent safety breaches while utilizing sensory and V2X information.
 Examples of the use of control barrier functions include adaptive and connected cruise control \cite{ames2014control,Chaozhe:18} and lane keeping \cite{Xuetal:2020} problems.
 The effectiveness of the safety-critical control is typically demonstrated using simulations that may be transferred to the real world assuming that the systems model is accurate.

 Uncertainties such as unmodeled dynamics and unknown input disturbances pose risks to guaranteeing safety in the real-world implementations.
 Robust CBF methods have been proposed to address this problem \cite{Emam19cdc,Nguyen:20arxiv,jankovic2018robust}.
-We focus on the concept of \emph{input-to-state safety} (ISSf) first introduced in \cite{Romdlony:16} and extended in \cite{Kolathaya:2019ISSf}.
-In this case safety is redefined as the forward invariance of a larger set.
-While control design under an unknown bounded input disturbance is possible utilizing \emph{input to state safety control barrier functions} (ISSf-CBF), this approach lacks flexibility in design and often yields conservative results.
+We focus on the concept of \emph{input-to-state safety} (ISSf) first introduced in \cite{Romdlony:16} and extended in \cite{Kolathaya:2019ISSf} to address bounded disturbances in the system's input.
+In this setting safety in the presence of disturbances is redefined as the forward invariance of a larger set.
+While control design under an unknown bounded input disturbance is possible utilizing \emph{input-to-state safety control barrier functions} (ISSf-CBF), this approach lacks flexibility in design and often yields conservative results.

-In this paper we revisit the fundamental definition of ISSf and ISSf-CBFs and generalize them to enable a tunable control design.
-Our main results introduces \emph{tunable input to state safety control barrier function} (TISSf-CBF), a generalized version of ISSf-CBFs, that permit controllers that provide safety guarantees while reducing conservatism.
-In particular, it allows one to reduce the size of the larger invariant set so that it approximates the safe set of the undisturbed system without significantly impacting performance.
-The results of this theorem are demonstrated using a simple example as well as the real-world application of a connected cruise controller for a heavy duty vehicle.
+In this paper we revisit the fundamental definition of ISSf and ISSf-CBF and generalize them to enable a tunable control design.
+Our main results introduces \emph{tunable input-to-state safety control barrier function} (TISSf-CBF), a generalized version of ISSf-CBF, that permits controllers to provide safety guarantees in the presence of bounded disturbances in the input while reducing conservatism.
+In particular, it allows one to tune the size of the larger invariant set so that it approximates the safe set of the undisturbed system without significantly impacting performance.
+Furthermore, our approach may be combined with existing methods using robust CBFs \cite{jankovic2018robust} when disturbances may be decoupled into external disturbances and disturbances in the system input.
+The applicability of our proposed approach is demonstrated using a simple example as well as the real-world application of a connected cruise controller for a heavy duty vehicle.

-The layout of the paper is as follows.
-Sec.~\ref{sec:background} provides a background on safety, control barrier functions (CBF), input-to-state safety (ISSf) and ISSf-CBFs.
-In Sec.~\ref{sec:mainresult}, we formulate \emph{tunable input-to-state safe control barrier functions} (TISSf-CBF), and provide guarantees on the forward invariance of a set in the presence of disturbances.
-We demonstrate the method using a simple illustrative example.
-In Sec.~\ref{sec:truck}, we apply the method to connected cruise control design and demonstrate its performance in a safety-critical scenario.
-We conclude our results and lay our future directions in Sec.~\ref{sec:conclusion}.